Things to Do in Victoria – last updated: July 21st, 2021

 Getting to Victoria by Car and Ferry

 Victoria is also a great place to visit by car, especially if you plan on exploring more of Vancouver Island.
 If you’re driving to Victoria, you will need to take a ferry from the mainland to either Victoria or to Nanaimo.
 Most people would be either driving west from interior BC and Vancouver or potentially south from Washington.
 The crossing time is approximately 1.5 hours.
 The BC ferries leave from Vancouver’s Tsawwassen to Swartz Bay (Victoria).
 The other option is to take the ferry to Nanaimo, and then drive 2-hours to Victoria.
-The cost for car and driver is approximately $75 CAD for a one-way trip.
+The cost for a car and driver is approximately $75 CAD for a one-way trip.
+However, it’s much better to get a rental car and have all the freedom you need.
 Depending on timing, you want to arrive 1-2 hours earlier than the ferry departure as it can be very busy.
 Upon arrival, you will be in Sidney, BC, which is 32 km (20 miles) north of Victoria, taking approximately 30 minutes by car to reach downtown Victoria.
+You could also take a ferry to Nanaimo and travel to Victoria from there.

 Connecting to the Ferry from YVR: Tsawwassen is the closest ferry terminal to Vancouver Airport for those looking to take the ferry to Victoria, BC.
 For more information on how to take the bus from Vancouver Airport to the Victoria ferry.
 You can take public transportation from the airport to the ferry, or if you rent a car, just drive to the ferry terminal.